AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Models_and_Databases/Multiple_Databases/README.md

 Suggest the database that should be used for writes of objects of type `Model`.

 If a database operation is able to provide any additional information that might assist in selecting a database, it will be provided in the `hints` dictionary.
-Details on valid hints are provided [below](). <!-- "Hints" -->
+Details on valid hints are provided [below](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Models_and_Databases/Multiple_Databases#hints).

 Returns `None` if there is no suggestion.